-When spring approaches and warmer weather is on the horizon, I love introducing lighter dishes into the rotation, like this Tomato and White Bean Casserole.
+When warmer weather is on the horizon, I love introducing lighter dishes into the rotation, like this Tomato and White Bean Casserole.
 Think of it as a panzanella salad but in casserole form (panzanella is an Italian tomato and bread salad).
 It’s refreshing and won’t weigh you down, but it’s still satisfying and not quite a full summer recipe.

 Bursting with fresh flavor from cherry tomatoes, shallots, basil, parsley, and capers, it features layers of flavor and textural complexity.
 It makes a fabulous side dish, but thanks to the addition of white beans, it’s substantial enough to be served for lunch or dinner.

 Why you’ll love this recipe

 Light but satisfying.
 If you’re craving recipes that are a little lighter as we head into spring, this is a great option.
 It’s light and fresh, but more substantial and satisfying than a panzanella salad (its inspiration).

 If you’re looking for another recipe that brings the freshness of spring in a cozy package, you gotta check out this Savory Asparagus Galette with Ricotta.
 Or, for a salad that’s light and fresh but satisfying, try this Pearl Couscous and Lentil Salad.
 Or if you’re just trying to figure out that can of white beans, check out this round-up of delicious bean recipes.

 Layers of fresh flavor.
 We start with a layer of sweet cherry tomatoes, mild and subtly sweet shallots, and earthy thyme, which get baked together with white beans and toasty bread.
 Then they’re covered with a nutty cashew parm and an herby caper gremolata, which brings the brininess of capers, the pungent sharpness of raw garlic, and the herbaceous zip from fresh basil and parsley.
 So much goodness!